 Antique golf catalogue

-After many enforced months away from antique hickory golf clubs, I’m back in Scotland spending my quarantine with antique golf clubs.
-The result will be an even greater selection of hickory woods and irons on the site, a process which has already started.
-If lockdown regulations mean you are allowed out where you are make this the time you try hitting a few golf balls with an antique hickory golf club.
+Quarantine resulted in a fairly concentrated period of work on restoration of hickory woods and irons so there are a record number of antique golf clubs on the site.
+If lockdown regulations mean you are allowed out where you are make this the year you try hitting a few golf balls with an antique hickory golf club.
 In some localities, it may just be a putter on the carpet but it's a start.

-An antique golf club or antique golf set, or item of golfing history, is a memorable (and lasting) gift for a golfer.
+An antique golf club, ball or hickory set, is a memorable (and lasting) gift for a golfer.
 To help, we have grouped what we think make excellent presents for golfers in our Gift Ideas section.
 In addition to finding a perfect golfing gift, a purchase of an antique golf item may be the start of a hobby, a collecting passion or a chance to play golf with hickory clubs.

 Click the title above for the whole catalogue or browse one of our most popular sections.